Back to Blog

 Start with the highest-volume, lowest-judgment tasks.
 The ones where the ROI is obvious and the risk of error is manageable.
 Pick two or three.
 Not ten.

-• Inbound phone handling.
-Voice AI costs $499/month versus $3,000-$4,000 for a human receptionist.
+• Voice AI for inbound calls — $499/month versus $3–4K for a human receptionist.
 Eliminates missed calls entirely.
 Resolves 68% of routine questions without human intervention.
 Agencies report 8x ROI within 30 days.
-Easiest win in insurance AI.
-Pays for everything else you'll do next.

-• Certificate of insurance issuance.
-Most repetitive, highest-volume servicing task.
-AI drops processing time from 30-45 minutes to under 2 minutes per certificate, at 98% accuracy.
+• Certificate automation — AI drops processing time from 30–45 minutes to under 2 minutes per COI, at 98% accuracy.
 Your CSRs spend two or more hours a day on this.

 This is where it gets strategic.
 Phases 1 and 2 are about efficiency.
 Phase 3 is about building a fundamentally different kind of company.

-Connect your AI systems into a unified operational intelligence — what Dorsey calls the “intelligence layer.”
+Connect your AI systems into a unified operational intelligence.
 Your company should know its own state the way a GPS knows traffic.
 Not through reports someone compiles weekly.
 Continuously.
 In real time.

 The companies that build this intelligence layer will have a structural advantage that's nearly impossible to replicate.
 Not because the AI technology is proprietary — it isn't.
 Because the operational data, workflow integration, and institutional knowledge embedded in the system compound over time.
 Every claim processed, every submission triaged, every policy bound makes the system smarter.
 That's the moat.
 It compounds.